 The main active and researched compounds in black seeds include thymoquinone, nigellone, nigellidine and thymol.
 These are some of the antioxidative, antimicrobial and anti-inflammatory components that give the seeds and particularly the concentrated seed oil and supplements their medicinal qualities.

-While there is a long list of claimed health benefits that black seed is historically known for, top among these attributes is Nigella sativa's revered use as a species that supports the respiratory system.
+While there is a long list of claimed health benefits that black seed is historically known for, top among these attributes is Nigella sativa's valued support to the respiratory system.

 In today's world, with lung health and maintenance being more vital than ever before, black cumin oil might indeed be something to consider for intermittent periods, if appropriate.
 This of course goes hand in hand with daily exercise and implementing healthy diet and lifestyle choices.

-Supplementation is known to influence clearing of the respiratory tract, encourage ease of breathing as well as support immune functions.
+Supplementation is known to help clear sinuses and respiratory pathways, ease breathing and support immune functions.

-As mentioned, black seeds can likewise be ground and prepared with honey for added nutritive attributes for the respiratory tract.
+As mentioned, black seeds can also be ground and prepared with honey for added nutritive attributes for the respiratory tract.

-While more science-based evidence is needed, in one trial study, a ratio of one gram honey to 80 milligrams of black seed was investigated as a supportive amount for certain immunocompromised issues.
+While more science-based evidence is needed, in one trial study, a ratio of one gram honey to 80 milligrams of black seed was investigated as a supportive amount for certain immunocompromised conditions.

 In some folk traditions, the oil is also used topically on the chest as a vapor rub.